Person building an emergency fund by saving money from a tight paycheck-to-paycheck budget

 What Mistakes Destroy Emergency Fund Progress?

-A third mistake is abandoning the habit after a setback.
+Abandoning the habit after a setback is the third mistake, and arguably the most costly over time.
 If an emergency forces you to withdraw $300, restart the automatic transfer immediately.
 Rebuilding is part of the process.
-Also, be cautious about using high-interest credit cards as a substitute emergency buffer — understanding how rising interest rates affect your credit card balance makes clear why revolving debt is a costly stand-in for actual savings.
+Also, be cautious about using high-interest credit cards as a substitute emergency buffer.
+Understanding how rising interest rates affect your credit card balance makes clear why revolving debt is a costly stand-in for actual savings.

-Key Takeaway: The two most destructive habits are keeping savings in a checking account and spending the fund on non-emergencies.
-Defining emergency criteria in advance and using a separate HYSA reduces improper withdrawals — restart your automatic transfer within 1 pay cycle after any legitimate withdrawal.
+Keeping savings in a checking account and spending the fund on non-emergencies are the two most destructive habits.
+Defining emergency criteria in advance and using a separate HYSA reduces improper withdrawals.
+After any legitimate withdrawal, restart your automatic transfer within one pay cycle.

 How Can You Accelerate Emergency Fund Growth on a Low Income?